 Divorce: Division of Property and Custody

 Also, there is marital property and nonmarital property.
-Anything that you owned before the marriage is nonmarital property and stays with you (or you could negotiate if your spouse wants it).
-Gifts you were given by your spouse, such as an engagement ring or a plasma television, remain with you and aren’t considered marital property, either.
+Anything you owned before the marriage is nonmarital property and stays with you (or you could negotiate if your spouse wants it).
+Gifts your spouse gave you, such as an engagement ring or plasma television, remain with you and aren’t considered marital property, either.